wnchan/tp/docs/DeveloperGuide.md

 3. StudentConnect marks the specified task as not done.
 4. StudentConnect displays a success message.

    Use case ends.

 **Extensions:**

-* 4a.
+* 2a.
 The specified group does not exist.
-    * 4a1.
+    * 2a1.
 StudentConnect shows an error message: "Group with the provided group number not found."
-    * Use case ends.
+    Use case ends.

-* 4b.
+* 2b.
 The specified task index is invalid.
-    * 4b1.
+    * 2b1.
 StudentConnect shows an error message: "Invalid task index.
 Task not found."
+    Use case ends.

+**Use Case: UC19 - Get help**

+**MSS**

+1. Student requests to see requirement list or user guide by typing “help”.
+2. StudentConnect displays the help message, along with the requirement message and a link to the user guide.

+   Use case ends.

+**Use case: UC20 - Clear all data**

+**MSS**

+1. User requests to clear data.
+2. StudentConnect shows a pop-up asking for confirmation.
+3. User confirms.
+4. StudentConnect clears all data from the system.

+   Use case ends.

+**Extensions**

+* 3a.
+User cancels clearing the data.
+    * 3a1.
+StudentConnect cancels the process and returns to main window.

+      Use case ends.

+* 3a.
+User does not respond.

+  Use case ends.

+**Use Case: UC21 - Exit the app**

+**MSS**

+1. Student requests to delete the app by typing “exit”.
+2. StudentConnect displays the goodbye message.
+3. StudentConnect closes.

-    * Use case ends.
+   Use case ends.

 *{More to be added}*